 Laurel Church of Christ JustLead is a partnership effort with Emerald Youth Foundation to reach at-risk and low-income youth living in the Sutherland Avenue community.
 We seek to improve their lives by focusing on enrichment in academics, health, sports, and spiritual discipleship.

 REFIT™ is a dance fitness class that is similar to Zumba with less Latin influence.
-We use a great mix of Christian and secular music and have fun working out together in a safe and nonintimidating environment!
+We use a great mix of Christian and secular music and have fun working out together in a safe and non-intimidating environment!
 We welcome experts and embrace beginners.
-The class meets Tuesdays at 6:30 p.m. and Saturdays at 10 a.m.
-Cost is $4 per class with a monthly payment option available.
-Childcare is available on Saturdays.
-For more information, contact Jana Thomas at email@example.com.
+The class meets Thursdays at 6:30 p.m.
+Payment is whatever you want to contribute.
+For more information, contact Jana Thomas at [email protected].

 Volunteer Ministry Center